isomerpages/govtech-gobusiness-main/pages/epjs/learn-at-the-workplace/skillsfuture-fellowships.md

 ### Recognise your inspirational employees who champion lifelong learning

 Nominate your exemplary employees for the SkillsFuture Fellowships to honour them as masters of skills and mentors of future talent.
-The SkillsFuture Fellowship is presented by the President of the Republic of Singapore, and recipients will receive a monetary award of $10,000 to continue their pursuit of skills mastery.

-The SkillsFuture Fellowship is open to Singapore Citizens with at least 10 years of working experience in the same (or related) industry or job function.
+The SkillsFuture Fellowship is presented by the President of the Republic of Singapore, and recipients will receive a monetary award of $10,000 to continue their pursuit of skills mastery.<br><br>The SkillsFuture Fellowship is open to Singapore Citizens with at least 10 years of working experience in the same (or related) industry or job function.

 ---